sibirbil/LESS/README.md

 ## Parallel Version

-An `openmpi` version of LESS is also available in [another repository](https://github.com/sibirbil/LESS-MPI).
+An `openmpi` implementation of LESS is also available in [another repository](https://github.com/sibirbil/LESS-MPI).

 #### Acknowledgments